Bandar Siraf: History

 The port was known as Siraf in ancient times.
-At the time of the silk road, most of the commerce towards Asia was performed through Siraf.
-Jewish oral history claims that at that time, all the inhabitants of Siraf were Jewish merchants.
-When Arabs invaded Persia, they forced the Jewish inhabitants to become Muslims.
-Furthermore, they changed the name to Taheri, which means pure in Arabic.
-The Arabs considered Jews as ritually impure(نجس) and since they thought converting to Islam has made them ritually pure (Tahir طاهر) they changed the name of the port to Tahiri.
+At the time of the Silk Road, most of the commerce towards Asia was performed through Siraf.

 Several episodes of massive earthquakes and tsunamis damaged and drowned much of the port city, where its ancient quays, moorages, administrative structures, and even boat remains are found today on the sea floor of the Persian Gulf via marine archaeology.

 Sasanian era

 The historical importance of Siraf to ancient trade is only now being realized.
 Discovered there in past archaeological excavations are ivory objects from east Africa, pieces of stone from India, and lapis from Afghanistan.
 Siraf dates back to the Parthian era.